alexandre-normand/clickontyler.com/_posts/2007-09-21-cnn-political-ticker-rss-feed.markdown

 The basic steps in scraping a site are:

 * Pull-down a copy of the content to scrape.
 In this case, the [political ticker homepage](http://politicalticker.blogs.cnn.com/).
 * Create a regular expression that will match the items you want to show in your new RSS feed.
-In this example we're grabbing each individual news item.</li> <li>Then, format the extracted data into an RSS item and serve it back to the user.
+In this example we're grabbing each individual news item.
+* Then, format the extracted data into an RSS item and serve it back to the user.

 That's a basic overview of the process.
 You can see the [completed source code here](http://code.google.com/p/tylerhall/source/browse/trunk/cnn-political-ticker-rss/feed.php).